-The close connection between U.S. Soccer and the Bundesliga is about to become stronger thanks to Bayern Munich’s talented youngster Timothy Tillman, who is reportedly ready to switch his international allegiance from Germany to represent the United States.
+The close connection between U.S. Soccer and the Bundesliga is about to become stronger thanks to talented youngster Timothy Tillman, who will play this season for Nuremberg on loan from Bayern Munich and is reportedly ready to switch his international allegiance from Germany to represent the United States.

 bundesliga.com unravels everything you need to know about this dual-national star in the making.